Statewide transportation asset management

 While we are federally required to create asset management plans for transit assets and pavement and bridge, WSDOT is committed to developing asset management plans for all assets.
-Developing plans across all asset types will take significant time and effort, and the results will eventually become a part of the STAMP.
-We use information from the STAMP in agency-wide planning efforts to inform decision makers and external stakeholders.
+Developing plans across all asset types will take significant time and effort, and the results will eventually help with agency-wide decision making on where and when to make investments in the state transportation system.

 Statewide Transportation Asset Management Program

 The Statewide Transportation Asset Management Program breaks down into four major asset categories and asset classes within those categories.

 The Highways major asset category includes assets that make up the state highway system.

 The asset classes within this category are pavement, bridge, ADA, chronic environmental deficiencies (CED), culverts, geotechnical, major electrical, roadside land use, roadside safety hardware, roadway delineation, signs, and stormwater.